ptonewreckin/Chat-with-GitHub/README.md

 ![Screenshot](images/example.jpg)
 # Chat-with-Github

 - This repository enables users to chat with GitHub repositories.
-The codebase uses OpenAI embeddings, langchain, and a local ChromaDB vectorized database.
+The codebase uses Streamlit, OpenAI embeddings, Langchain, and a local ChromaDB vectorized database.
 - This repository is largely based on the work of:
 	- [Chat-with-github-Repo](https://github.com/peterw/Chat-with-Github-Repo)
 	- [Chat-with-Github-Repo-Pinecone-version](https://github.com/sai-krishna-msk/Chat-with-Github-Repo-Pinecone-version)